Localized Faraday patterns under heterogeneous parametric excitation: Numerical simulations

-As a final check, we also performed direct numerical simulations of Eq.~\eqref{Eq:PPDNLS-1} with $\gamma\left(x\right)$ given by the expression \eqref{Eq:Gauss}.
-The goal was to determine if the linear approximation we did to obtain Eq.~\ref{Eq:PDNLSMod2} remained valid for the set of $\left(\mu,\nu,\gamma,\sigma_{i}\right)$ that we chose.
-Using a Gaussian function centered in a 170-point spatial grid with resolution $\mathrm{d}x=0.3$, we ran a simple Runge-Kutta scheme on \eqref{Eq:PPDNLS-1}.
-To illustrate the results, we plot in Fig.~\ref{fig05} two numerical solutions for the Faraday wave profile $\mbox{Re}\left(A\left(x,t\right)\right)$ under localized injection with two different $\sigma_{i}$ values (correspoding to 6 and 13 pistons).
-The results are very consistent: the theory does not only match well the full-numerical simulation but also the experimental results as shown in Fig.~\ref{fig:04}.
+As a final check, we also performed direct numerical simulations of Eq.~\eqref{Eq:PPDNLS-1} with no-flux boundary conditions and $\gamma\left(x\right)$ given by the expression \eqref{Eq:Gauss}.
+The first goal is to determine if the linear approximation we did to obtain Eq.~\eqref{Eq:PDNLSMod2} remained valid for the set of $\left(\mu,\nu,\gamma,\sigma_{i}\right)$ that we chose.
+Using a 400-point spatial grid with resolution $\mathrm{d}x=0.25$, we used finite-differences of second order of accuracy for the space derivatives of Eq.~\eqref{Eq:PPDNLS-1}.
+For the time integration we ran a fourth-order Runge-Kutta scheme with a time step $\mathrm{d}t=0.0001$.

-In conclusion, we designed an experimental setup with a controlled spatial energy injection consisting of a quasi one-dimensional rectangular water channel with a soft deformable bottom.
-Localized patterns were observed in the Faraday instability region, suggesting that the profile of the effective injection displays a localized function with decaying tails.
-Assuming that the width of the injection region is larger than the characteristic pattern wavelength we developed a WKBJ approximation on the prototype model describing our experiment.
-We have successfully derived the spatial law of the observed patterns.
-The results presented here might be helpful to understand the impact of parameter inhomogeneities on pattern-formation processes in all extended physical systems.
-Studies to characterize spatiotemporal dynamics of patterns are in process.
+To compare the solutions of the PDNLS equation with experiments, it is important to remark that Eq.~\eqref{Eq:PPDNLS-1} gives only a stroboscopic evolution of the surface instability.
+Using $\phi\equiv\psi\exp(i\pi f t)$, where $\psi$ is the solution to the PDNLS equation \eqref{Eq:PPDNLS-1}, from $\Re e(\phi)$ we can recover the non-stroboscopic picture of the Faraday patterns.
+We plot the result in Fig.~\ref{fig06}(a), showing that the numerical solutions of Eq.~\eqref{Eq:PPDNLS-1} not only successfully reproduce the envelope of the localized Faraday waves but also its evanescent waves in agreement with our experiments (shown in Fig.~\ref{fig03}).

+An interesting feature that we put under test is that according to our linear stability analysis, even for $\gamma_0>\mu$, there will be no pattern formation if $\gamma_0<\gamma_0^{(0)}$.
+In this case, the amplitude of the injection is greater than the dissipation but is too localized in space to sustain an instability.
+We have confirmed this prediction in our experiments and numerical simulations.
+Indeed, any initial perturbation on the system will be eventually dissipated and end up by decaying into the homogeneous stable solution $A_h=0$.